kwaldenphd/world-wide-web/README.md

 This is a very basic HTML document.
 The HTML tags `<HTML>` identify this document as a html document.
 The body tags `<body>` enclose the content that will be visible on the page.

-4. Download the `hello_world.html` file and open it with the web browser on your Pi.
+4. Download the `hello_world.html` file ([link to Google Drive download, ND users only](https://drive.google.com/drive/folders/1Kw82eAyMXyJdH6stajbH2oFJRMpY2ZCX?usp=sharing)) and open it with the web browser on your computer.
 You should see just the text “Hello World!”
 The browser has translated the HTML tags and returned only the text.

 5. `helloworld.html` contains the minimum requirements for an HTML document.
 However, it is best practice to create a HTML document that is “well formed,” that is, that it follows all of the grammar, vocabulary, and syntax rules of html.